possibilities/micro-cors/README.md

 module.exports = cors(handler)
 ```

-Since the current version of micro-cors only set headers to the response (`res`) you have do some manual work.
-Lets say you only want to handle a POST request:
+Since the current version of `micro-cors` only sets headers in the response (`res`), you have do some manual work if you want to avoid triggering your handler on an `OPTIONS` preflight request.
+Let's say you want to approve preflight requests and otherwise only let POST requests trigger the handler:

 ```js
 const { send } = require('micro')
 const cors = require('micro-cors')()

 const handler = (req, res) => {
   if (req.method === 'OPTIONS') {
     return send(res, 200, 'ok!');